If you’re searching for what to serve with brisket, you’ve come to the right place!

 Click here for our oven-roasted radishes recipe!

 Coleslaw has to be the ultimate lifesaver among all the side dishes to have ever been created!
-How so?

 Simply mix everything together and serve this delightfully crunchy and tasty dish alongside your freshly cooked brisket.